 The MAC is an adaptation to the entrepreneurship context of an instrument developed by Schraw and Dennison (1994) to assess metacognitive awareness in an educational framework.
 Haynie and Shepherd (2009) rewrote the items to eliminate the influence of the educational context and focused the questions on generic tasks or situations.
 Nine of the original items were eliminated because their educational bias could not be removed.
 Eleven additional items were added to the adapted questionnaire that reflect the theoretical dimensions forming the basis of the Metacognitive Awareness model for an initial instrument of 54 items.
-Following the pre-test, Haynie and Shepherd eliminated 12 items owing to their low correlation with the dimensions of metacognitive awareness.
+Following the pre-test, Haynie and Shepherd eliminated 12 items owing to their low correlation with the dimensions proposed, leaving a questionnaire with 42 items that describe each of the dimensions of metacognitive awareness.
 A further six items were removed since they did not have a significant loading on any factor, for a definitive questionnaire comprising 36 items.
 These authors responded to our proposal to validate the MAC instrument and they provided us not only with the instrument, but also with the instructions for completing and correcting it.